 The goal of sustainable development has been one of the significant challenges.
 By the year 2050, countries aim to achieve all their goals for sustainable development.
 In this direction, many efforts and policies have been made by the governments, and individuals have also become socially responsible.
 Many goals have already been achieved to a certain extent, and many are being worked upon.
 Sustainable development is necessary for all sectors of society.
 It will provide for a better future for the upcoming generations while fulfilling the demands of the present generation.
 One such sector where efforts are constantly being taken and should be taken is the health care sector.
 Health care sector is quite humungous in India and is one of the costliest sectors to invest in.
 But to become sustainably developed, we need to address some significant public health issues.
 It needs to be understood that a healthy population will contribute effectively to nations economic development.
 According to a report by the World Health organisation, 80 per cent of the people are dying of non- communicable diseases (NCD) in developing countries.
 The people most affected by the NCDs are the younger age group lying below the age of 60.
 The statistics are alarming, and in developing countries where the healthcare cost is so expensive and have limited resources, these diseases take a toll on human and economic life.
-It thus becomes inevitable that we need to address such public health issues so that we can provide for our future generations to come.
+It thus becomes inevitable to work on health issues to be addressed for sustainable development.

 Why is it essential to address public health issues?

 One of the goals for a sustainable environment has been providing good health and well-being by the year 2030.
 Along with this, clean water and sanitisation, climate change have also been essential goals to be accomplished.
 All such goals can be achieved with a proper healthcare plan and action.
 The public health challenges facing the world can be addressed by adopting a good health nutrition programme and policy.
 Thus, developing countries require investment in the public health care sector to deal with such issues and work on health issues to be addressed for sustainable development.

 Major public health issues to be addressed for sustainable development

 The Healthcare sector has progressed so well in developed countries and has new technologies and innovations being continuously done to improve the quality of life and health of people.
 Innovation and adapting to new technologies is quite necessary to treat and detect various diseases and problems.
 Therefore the developing countries need to upgrade their technology and improve their health care system.
 This will help in building a better healthcare infrastructure, and less population will die and recover from severe health issues.
 In India, outdated healthcare technology is among the common health issues to be addressed for sustainable development.

 This is common when it comes to health issues to be addressed for sustainable development.
 The healthcare services are so costly that they cannot be afforded by many people.
 The drugs are so expensive that many patients leave the treatment in between only.
 Right quality medicines are not made available to the people.
 The vaccines for many diseases are also not readily available and have to be procured from outside.
 Therefore, a need for making the medicines and vaccines available to the people is an issue to be addressed immediately.
 To save the cost of healthcare and also provide for patients with low income, generic medicines should be used, which are comparatively less costly and equally effective as the branded ones.
 Approximately, one-third of the world’s population doesn’t have access to quality medicines and vaccines which is endangering the lives of people.
 Thus, the need for better access to medicines and vaccines is essential.

 So now we know health issues to be addressed for sustainable development.
 At BuzzOnEarth our goal is to not just list the problems but talk about the solutions too!
 Something we tried to do in the aforementioned points.
 Hope that helped and if you feel that there is more to be done, you can always reach out to us!
 Read more on Sustainable Development apart from health issues to be addressed for sustainable development.